-4. Action plan of the proposed strategy
+4. Action plan for the proposed strategy

-1.1.1 Domain Strategic direction 1.1.1 Quality of service Internal improvement Strategic objective Increasing our resilience The resilience of organizations is their ability to adapt and respond quickly to disruptions in order to maintain business continuity.
-Result An organization resilient to changes in resources, governance and orders Reduce staff turnover to maintain a collective memory and knowledge of regional technical topics and networks Operational objectives Diversify funding sources Develop new thematic expertise (climate, invasive species)
+1.1.1 Domain Strategic direction 1.1.1 Quality of service Internal improvement Strategic objective Increase our resilience The resilience of organizations is their ability to adapt and respond quickly to disruptions in order to maintain business continuity.
+Result An organization resilient to changes in resources, governance, and orders

+Reduce staff turnover to maintain a collective memory and knowledge of regional technical topics and networks Operational objectives Diversify funding sources Develop new thematic expertise (climate, invasive species)

-Performance indicator(s) Indicator target Turnover rate -33% over the duration of the action plan No. of financial resources at least 3 different sources
+Performance indicator(s) Indicator target Turnover rate -33% over the duration of the action plan Nb. of financial resources at least 3 different sources

-Action plan Action plan
+Action plan

 2023 2024 2025 2026 2027 2028

-Contract at least one long project Search for Secretariat funding (at least 1) Start of at least one long project Work on the development of at least one other project Explore other sources of funding Start a second Continue to ex sources If the project end new project will ls in year N+ 1, a be set up
+Contract at least one project that provides sustainable multi-year funding to meet SPAW RAC missions' priorities and objectives Search for Secretariat funding (at least 1) Start of at least one project that provides sustainable multi-year funding to meet SPAW RAC missions' priorities and objectives Work on the development of at least one other project Explore other sources of funding Start a second project sustainable multi-year SPAW RAC missions objectives.
+Continue to explore for r funding to meet s' priorities and If the project that promulti-year funding to missions' priorities ar year N+ 1, a new proj meet SPAW RAC nd objectives ends in

 1.1.2 Domain Strategic direction 1.1.2 Quality of service Internal improvement Strategic objective Increase our efficiency For an organization, efficiency represents the right ratio between the results obtained and the means used.
-Result Financial and functional processes more adapted Develop financial processes more efficient (30% of payments on first commitment) Operational objectives Explore an evolution of the status of the SPAW-RAC that is more flexible in terms of operation
+Result Financial and functional processes more adapted · Operational chicatives Develop financial processes more efficient (30% of payments on first commitment) Operational objectives Explore an evolution of the status of the SPAW-RAC that is more flexible in terms of operation